infeeeee/kimai2-cmd/README.md

 Command line client for [Kimai2](https://www.kimai.org/), the open source, self-hosted time tracker.

-To use this program you have to install Kimai first!
+To use this program you have to install Kimai2 first!

 This client is still under developement, so no release and build, only developement version yet.